-Let's face it, there are a lot of London airports.
+Let’s face it, there are a lot of major London airports.
 The city is served by six international airports, five of which are considered major ones.
+This guide breaks down how to get from each London Airport to city centre.

 However, there are several ways to get to the city from all the major airports in London, UK.